robin7g/burnsbot/README.md

 ## Instructions

 Make sure you have tensorflow install on an NVIDIA Jetson platform machine follow these instructions.
-Make sure you get the version before v2 of Tensor as this code works with earlier versions.
-The instructions tell you how to do this. https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html
+Make sure you get the version before v2 of TensorFlow as this code only is known to work with earlier versions.
+The instructions tell you how to do this.
+The version I used in 1.15.4 https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html

 **Install TensorFlow GPU**

 When using this code GPU acceleration is highlight recommended.
 If you are using Ubuntu or similar use pip to install tensorflow GPU , something like this.

-`pip install tensorflow-gpu==1.15`
+`pip3 install tensorflow-gpu==1.15`

 **Usage**